-Amy’s first love was the theatre, and in summer 2017, her rock musical BASTARD JONES (scored with co-lyricist/librettist Marc Acito of Broadway’s ALLEGIANCE) had a sold-out run Off-Broadway at the cell theatre.
-The show was a Finalist for the Richard Rodgers Award for New Musicals, the Eugene O’Neill Music Theater Conference and the Alec Baldwin Fellowship (strangest trifecta ever).
+Amy’s first love was the theatre.
+In summer 2017, her rock musical BASTARD JONES (scored with co-lyricist/librettist Marc Acito) had a sold-out run Off-Broadway at the cell theatre.
+An Off Broadway Alliance Best New Musical nominee, BASTARD JONES was a Finalist for the Richard Rodgers Award for New Musicals.
 Amy is also the lyricist of TESLA with Acito and Everclear keyboardist James Beaton.
 Other theatrical credits include lyrics/vocal arrangements for commissioned adaptations of Carl Sagan's CONTACT with Hungarian rocker Peter Sipos (2009 Puget Sound Theater Award – Best New Play), NICHOLAS NICKLEBY with electric violinist Eyvind Kang at Seattle’s CenterStage and music/lyrics for the Bobs/Flying Karamazov Brothers collaboration A COMEDY OF ERAS at ACT Seattle.
 Special music credits include MOTHER, MAY I at Baltimore’s Strand (dir.
 Rain Pryor).
 Amy was librettist/creative consultant for the PBS concert special Call Me Irresponsible (2011 Telly Award, Best Original Programming) featuring Ashley Brown (Broadway’s Mary Poppins).
-In October 2017, she'll premiere TRIPTYCH, a trio of 10-minute musicals set on the M42 bus as it crosses Manhattan, in the New York Transit Museum's Platform Series.
+In October 2017, she premiered TRIPTYCH, a commissioned trio of 10-minute musicals set on the M42 bus as it crosses Manhattan, in the New York Transit Museum's Platform Series.

-As a session and concert singer, Amy’s diverse vocal credits include Jurassic World, Dawn of the Planet of the Apes, Real Steel, Jim Henson's Animal Jam (Discovery Kids/TLC), Harry Shearer & Judith Owen’s Holiday Show (2005-2016 tours/Disney Concert Hall/BAM), Barbra Streisand's Timeless, the LA Bach Festival, Neil Young's Living With War, Comedy Central’s Roast of Roseanne and Paul Provenza’s SATIRISTAS.
-As a singer/songwriter, she tours her solo show, My Own Devices ("Riotously funny!" - BroadwayWorld) in clubs and across the US in house concerts.
+As a session and concert singer, Amy’s diverse vocal credits include Jurassic World, Dawn of the Planet of the Apes, Real Steel, Jim Henson's Animal Jam (Discovery Kids/TLC), Barbra Streisand's Timeless, the LA Bach Festival, Neil Young's Living With War and Paul Provenza’s SATIRISTAS.
+As a singer/songwriter, she tours her solo shows, Diary of a Westward Ho and My Own Devices ("Riotously funny!" - BroadwayWorld) in clubs and house concerts and appears annually in Harry Shearer & Judith Owen’s Holiday Show (tours/Disney Concert Hall/BAM).
 Amy's solo CD, Not Gonna Be Pretty, was hailed as the "unlikely and intriguing marriage of Nellie McKay and Meat Loaf."

 A graduate of Syracuse University (Musical Theatre) and Berklee College of Music (Songwriting/Arranging), Amy co-founded the LA Berklee Songwriters Forum.
 A proud member of SAG/AFTRA, The Dramatists Guild and ASCAP, and the only honorary female member of the Vienna Boys Choir, she splits her time between Los Angeles and New York City… and is probably somewhere over Nebraska right now hunched over a New York Times crossword.